 The Silver Creek Springs Pool appears to be “spring fed” from the hot spring originating in the lobby.
 The pool itself is encompassed in a small forest of trees and rocks.
 The water-slide cascades down a rock formation, emptying out into the deeper end of the pool.
 There is also a hot tub and cold spa in addition to a kids' interactive water play area.

 An additional quiet pool area is entirely separated from Silver Creek Springs Pool.
-It is located in the area designated for The Villas at Disney’s Wilderness Lodge.
+It is located at the Boulder Ridge Villas at Disney's Wilderness Lodge.
 Pool towels are available in both locations.